oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

 `GRECO project <https://www.greco-project.eu/>`_ in collaboration with the `oemof_heat project
 <https://github.com/oemof-heat>`_.
 Monitored data of the two components in combination with PV without storage has been provided by Universidad Politécnica de Madrid (UPM).
+An open access publication containing further description of the data and experiments done in [2] is planned for November 2020.
 Both, heat pump and chiller, are working with air to air technology.
 The set of data contains amongst others external and internal temperatures of the components and a calculated Coefficient of performance (COP) / Energy Efficiency Ratio (EER) value.
 The code used for the validation can be found in the `here <https://github.com/greco-project/heat_pump_validation>`_.